cython/cython/docs/src/userguide/language_basics.rst

         ...

 .. note:: Currently, Cython contains a bug not allowing returning ``object`` in
-    pure python from C function.
+    pure python from a C function.

 In the interests of clarity, it is probably a good idea to always be explicit about object parameters in C functions.